QData/FastSK/README.md

         Usage: ./Gakco [options] <trainingFile> <testingFile> <dictionaryFile> <labelsFile> <kernelFile>
           g : gmer length; length of substrings (with up to m mismatches) used to compare sequences.
-Constraints: 0 < g < 20 k : kmer length; length of non-gapped substrings within gmers.
-Constraints: k < g t : (optional) number of threads to use.
+Constraints: 0 < g < 20 m : maximum number of mismatches to permit when comparing gmers.
+Constraints: 0 <= m < g t : (optional) number of threads to use.
 Set to 1 to not parallelize kernel computation.
           C : (optional) SVM C parameter.
 Default: 1.0 p : (optional) Flag to generate probability of class or not.
-Without it, AUC can't be calculated Default is 0 trainingFile : set of training examples in FASTA format testingFile : set of testing examples in FASTA format dictionaryFile : file containing alphabet of characters that appear in the sequences (text file)
+Without it, AUC can't be calculated.
+Default is 0 trainingFile : set of training examples in FASTA format testingFile : set of testing examples in FASTA format dictionaryFile : file containing alphabet of characters that appear in the sequences (text file)